-John Chillemi is an Associate at Ruskin Moscou Faltischek P.C., where he is a member of the firm’s Real Estate Department, Land Use and Environment Practice Group and IDA & Municipal Development Incentives Practice Group.
+John Chillemi is a Partner at Ruskin Moscou Faltischek P.C., where he is a member of the firm’s Real Estate Department, Land Use and Environment Practice Group and IDA & Municipal Development Incentives Practice Group.

 John’s practice focuses on commercial real estate transactions, including the acquisition, disposition, leasing and financing of commercial properties throughout the United States.
 Specifically, he has experience handling “zero net bond leasing” transactions and 1031 Tax-Deferred Exchange transactions.
 He also represents borrowers and lenders with respect to construction and permanent financing.